plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

      https://github.com/frisi/coredev52multipy/tree/zodbupdate

 Plone 5.2 can be run on Python 2 and Python 3.
-To use a existing project in Python 3 you need to `migrate your database <https://github.com/zopefoundation/zodbupdate/issues/11>`_ first.
+To use an existing project in Python 3, you need to `migrate your database <https://github.com/zopefoundation/zodbupdate/issues/11>`_ first.

 ZODB itself is compatible with Python 3 but a DB created in Python 2.7 cannot be used in Python 3 without being modified before.
-(See `Why do i have to migrate my database?`_ for technical background).
+(See `Why do I have to migrate my database?`_ for technical background).

 Database Upgrade procedure